trayldev/structure-todo-list-project/README.md

 Now try running `npm run dev` from your project root directory and look at `http://localhost:5000`.
 You should see your React hello world app running there.
 In the next section we will work on deploying our React/Express hello world app to [Structure](https://structure.sh).

----

 # Part 3: Structure Deploy

 Now we will deploy to [Structure](https://structure.sh).

 Make sure you're already logged into Structure.
-[Instructions for CLI loggin can be found here](https://docs.structure.sh/getting-started-with-the-cli).
+[Instructions for CLI login can be found here](https://docs.structure.sh/getting-started-with-the-cli).

-Let's do this by running running
+Let's deploy our app by running

 ```
 structure deploy my-todo-list